 Get the families together and we’ll get them done without much pain and certainly with no time wasting.
 Less than ten minutes.
-Five minutes, quicker if possible.
-Less than two minutes.
-Ya, that’s about right.
+Five minutes, quicker if possible

-On the rare occasion that I’m asked to shoot more groups, which I really have little interest in, what happens is that the time ebbs away because nobody wants to get organised.
+On the rare occasion that I’m asked to shoot more groups, what happens is that the time ebbs away because nobody wants to get organised

 This in turn leaves little time for shooting guests during drinks reception and just getting a feel for that part of the day.

 Every now and then I may get highjacked to take a lot of family groups..

 And when this does happen there is quite often no time for reception photographs, what happens then?
 I get asked “any more pictures from the reception?
 Nope.
 Edit is final regardless.